Jack Dennis: Career

-As a professor at MIT, Dennis was influential in the work of students Alan Kotok, fellow professors Marvin Minsky and John McCarthy.
+As a professor at MIT, Dennis was influential in the work of student Alan Kotok and fellow professors Marvin Minsky and John McCarthy.
 He gave young programmers access to multi-million dollar computers and allowed them to see where their abilities could take them, inspiring a generation of MIT graduates who would shape the computer industry at DEC, Xerox Parc and ARPA.
+For the TX-0 computer Dennis and fellow MIT staff member Tom Stockham created the pioneering interactive symbolic debugger FLIT in 1959.

 Dennis was one of the founders of the Multics project.
 His most important contribution to the project was the concept of the single-level memory.
 Multics was not fully successful as a commercial project, but it was important because it influenced the design of many other computer operating systems, most importantly the direct inspiration for Ken Thompson (who also worked on the project) to design the first incarnation of Unix.
 In recognition of his work on the Multics project, Dennis was elected as IEEE Fellow.

 Dennis' research at the MIT focused in Computer Theory and Computer Systems, specifically: